Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Abstract

 \section{Abstract}

-Function-as-a-service (FaaS) is a popular serverless computing paradigm for developing event-driven functions that elastically scale on public clouds.
-FaaS workflows, such as \textit{AWS Step Functions} and \textit{Azure Durable Functions}, are composed from FaaS functions, like AWS Lambda and Azure Functions, to build practical applications.
-But, the complex interactions between functions in the workflow and the limited visibility into the internals of proprietary FaaS platforms are major impediments to gaining a deeper understanding of FaaS workflow platforms.
-While several works characterize FaaS platforms to derive such insights, there is a lack of a principled and rigorous study for FaaS workflow platforms, which have unique scaling, performance and costing behavior influenced by the platform design, dataflow and workloads.
-In this article, we perform extensive evaluations of three popular FaaS workflow platforms from AWS and Azure, running $25$ micro-benchmark and application workflows over $132k$ invocations.
+Function-as-a-service (FaaS) is a popular serverless computing paradigm for event-driven functions that elastically scale on public clouds.
+FaaS workflows (e.g., \textit{AWS Step Functions} and \textit{Azure Durable Functions}), are composed from FaaS functions (e.g., AWS Lambda and Azure Functions) to build practical applications.
+But, the complex interactions between functions in the workflow and limited visibility into the internals of proprietary FaaS platforms are major impediments to \repc{gaining a deeper understanding of}{analyzing} a FaaS workflow's \repc{platform}{performance}.
+While several works characterize FaaS platforms to derive such insights, \addc{or offer FaaS Workflow benchmarks}, there is a lack of a principled \repc{and rigorous study for}{of} FaaS workflow platforms, which have unique scaling, performance and costing behavior influenced by the platform design, dataflow and workloads.
+In this article, we perform extensive evaluations of three popular FaaS workflow platforms from AWS and Azure, running $25$ micro-benchmark and application workflows over $139k$ invocations.
 Our detailed analysis confirms some conventional wisdom but also uncovers unique insights on the function execution, workflow orchestration, inter-function interactions, cold-start scaling and monetary costs.
 Our observations help developers better configure and program these platforms, set performance and scalability expectations, and identify research gaps on enhancing the platforms.